 To the average consumer, they would not be able to tell the difference between the different quality of chocolate, even most chefs do not have the ability to tell.
 Unless you are a master chocolatier or you actually study chocolate for a living, you would not be able to tell the quality difference.

-Note: This list was compiled by the team at My Weekend Plan after extensive research and shared opinions to suggest helpful recommendations for the public.
-More Top 10s in Malaysia are waiting to be discovered, if you have any other great suggestions too, please email us email@example.com.
-The sequence of brands is in no particular order.
+Disclosure: This list was compiled by the team at My Weekend Plan after extensive research and shared opinions to suggest helpful recommendations for the public.
+The sequence of brands is in no particular order so if you have any other great suggestions too, please email us [email protected].
+For more information, kindly refer to our copyright, privacy & disclosure policy.